Purpose of Lighting

 Lighting design isn’t as simple as one would imagine it to be.
 When designing one’s interior, paying attention to what kind of light you use and where you use it is of utmost importance.
-It gives the room more pizzazz and transforms how the space looks.
-To break it down, there are different kinds of lights used for different purposes which are: Ambient, Accent and Task lighting.
+It gives the room more pizzazz and transforms how space looks.
+To break it down, there are different kinds of lights used for different purposes which are: Ambient, Accent, and Task lighting.

-Ambient Lighting: Ambient lighting is intended to give an overall, even light to a space.
+Ambient Lighting: Ambient lighting is intended to give an overall, even light to space.
 It can be the natural light that comes in from our windows or artificial light used to simulate the effect.
 It’s flat and usually soft.
 This is the type of lighting most of us are familiar with as this is what is generally used to light up rooms.

-Accent Lighting: Accent lighting or Highlighting is used to draw attention to objects, landscapes or areas.
+Accent Lighting: Accent lighting or Highlighting is used to draw attention to objects, landscapes, or areas.
 This type of lighting covers a relatively small area.
-It’s used outdoors (to highlight the landscape, show certain plants or even on pathways to light the way), indoors (when displaying art pieces or on the ceiling as additional lights).
-Accent lights not only help make the room more aesthetic, but also draw the eyes of the viewer towards whatever it’s lighting.
+It’s used outdoors (to highlight the landscape, show certain plants, or even on pathways to light the way), indoors (when displaying art pieces or on the ceiling as additional lights).
+Accent lights not only help make the room more aesthetic but also draw the eyes of the viewer towards whatever it’s lighting.
 When used in multiple numbers they can also produce ambient lighting.

 Layering these three kinds will look gorgeous and be practical at the same time.
-Always design based on functionality- if you’re decorating a hallway, maybe set up the accent lights first and then the other two, in the case of the living room, ambient light takes priority and so on.
+Always design based on functionality- if you’re decorating a hallway, maybe set up the accent lights first and then the other two, in the case of the living room, ambient light takes priority, and so on.
 And finally, don’t be scared to experiment.